RDCMDT/mdt-homework-instruction/README.md

 ### APIs Usage

-5 APIs have been provided for you via postman collection
+6 APIs have been provided for you via postman collection

 1. POST /login
 2. POST /register
 3. GET /balance
+4. GET /payees
-4. GET /transactions
+5. GET /transactions
-5. POST /transfer
+6. POST /transfer

 The base url is https://green-thumb-64168.uc.r.appspot.com/

 1. Register new user via `/register` by input username and password
 2. Authenticate the user and retrieve the `jwt-token` via "/login"
 3. In the subsequence apis call, pass the `jwt-token` into the header.
-4. To make a transfer via `/transfer`, you may pass the request payload as below
+4. To make a transfer via `/transfer`, pass in the target `accountNo` you retrieve from `/payees`

 ```
-// make transfer via receipient's username
-{
-    "receipientUsername": "[receipient-username]",
-    "amount": 1000,
-    "description": "testing"
-}

-// OR make transfer via receipient's accountNo
 {
     "receipientAccountNo": "[receipient-account-no]",
     "amount": 1000,